Home - Book Preview

 Wednesday after lunch, Tex walked past the table where Quinn was reading and knocked the book out of his hands.
 A backhand flick, the slight pause in his stride before and after, a challenge deliberate and clear as words would have been.
 A small crowd of boys materialized in an instant, waiting to see what would happen.

-Quinn picked up his book.
-He set it carefully on the table.
-He looked at Tex.
+Quinn picked up his set it carefully on the looked at Tex.

-The alley they called Blood Alley was behind the building, narrow and half-paved, bounded by the back fence on one side and the property wall of the house behind them on the other.
-There was a dumpster at one end.
-The pavement was cracked and uneven.
-Not a lot of room to maneuver, which Quinn had been thinking about.
+The alley they called Blood Alley was behind the building, narrow and half-paved, bounded by the back fence on one side and the property wall of the house behind them on the was a dumpster at one pavement was cracked and a lot of room to maneuver, which Quinn had been thinking about.

 Everybody was there, arranged along the fence with the tense, bright-eyed interest of boys who knew this was coming and were glad it was finally happening.